Mykolayiv Regional Museum of Local History: Museum today

 Today, Mykolayiv Regional Museum of Local History “Staroflotski Barracks” is often visited.
-More than 180 thousands of items are exhibited here.
+More than 180,000 items are exhibited here.
 First of all, there is a unique collection of natural, archaeological objects, started from the late Paleolithic period, and the Cossack's era, a collection of ancient books, objects of worship, ethnography, numismatics, weapons, etc.

-The significant contribution to the Mykolaiv museum was made by Liudmyla Hlopynska, an honored worker of the Ukraine's culture, a laureate of the Shevchenko National Prize.
+The significant contribution to the Mykolaiv museum was made by Liudmyla Hlopynska, a winner of the Shevchenko National Prize.
 All her creative life was dedicated to the museum.
-She was a researcher and a head of the Museum of Shipbuildingeet and a Director of Mykolayiv Regional Museum of Local History.
+She was a researcher and a head of the Museum of Shipbuilding and a Director of the Mykolayiv Regional Museum of Local History.
 During her leadership the complex of Staroflotski barracks were brought to the museum.
 They were built by the architect K. Ackroyd in the middle of the 19th century.

 Since 2012, the museum was moved to a new place.
 It is situated on the place where old Staroflotski barracks were founded.
 It is located on Admiralska Street near the Building College.
-The museum is expected to be opened on 22 September 2012.
+The museum was opened on 22 September 2012.

+In April 2025, staff from the museum began research on an Ancient Greek burial site discovered after soldiers found a small amphora while building fortifications.